-- ii.
+- i.
+Parents/carers may choose to seek a place for their child outside of their chronological age group for a variety of reasons (e.g. the child is summer born, is considered gifted and talented or has experienced problems such as ill health). - ii.
 The decision to admit a child out-of-year group is uncommon and will always be made on the basis of the unique circumstances for each specific case and what is best for that individual child.
-The decision will be made by the Principal of the school and will take into account parents'/ carers' views, expert advice from relevant social, educational and medical professionals, whether the child has previously been educated out of their normal age group, any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely and the longterm impact of the decision on the child. - iii.
+The decision will be made by the Principal of the school and will take into account parents'/carers' views, expert advice from relevant social, educational and medical professionals, whether the child has previously been educated out of their normal age group, any evidence that the child may naturally have fallen into a lower age group if it were not for being born prematurely and the long-term impact of the decision on the child. - iii.
 Applications for a child to be admitted to a year group outside of their chronological age group should be made through the same process set out in this policy for both 'normal round' and 'in-year' applications.
 However, in addition to the standard application form further documentation should be provided to support the request for a place out of chronological year group.
 This applies regardless of whether it is for a higher or lower year group. - iv.
-The Principal may request additional information after the submission of an application for an outof-year group place, if necessary. - v.
+The Principal may request additional information after the submission of an application for an out-of-year group place, if necessary. - v.
 Each application will be considered on the individual circumstances of each case.
 Applicants will be notified in writing of the decision, including the reasons for it. - vi.
 Unsuccessful applicants have the right to appeal if they are refused a place at the school.
 However, this right does not apply if they are offered a place at the school but it is not in their preferred age group.